Orbifold Euler Characteristics of $\overline{\mathcal M}_{g,n}$: Introduction

 \subsection{Abstract quantum field theory and its realizations}

-Let us first review the formalism that yields recursion relations that provide effective algorithm for both the concrete computation and for deriving closed formulas involving summation over graphs.
-Our strategy is to use the abstract quantum field theory developed by the authors in a previous work \cite{wz}.
-In \cite{wz}, we construct an abstract quantum field theory using the stratification of $\overline\cM_{g,n}$ to understand the BCOV holomorphic anomaly equation \cite{bcov1, bcov2}.
-Inspired by the physics literatures \cite{abk,ey,emo,gkmw,wit2,yy}, we define the abstract free energy $\widehat{\cF}_g$ ($g\geq 2$) and the abstract $n$-point functions $\widehat{\cF}_{g,n}$ ($2g-2+n>0$) to be formal sums of stable graphs of types $(g,0)$ and $(g,n)$ respectively (see \eqref{abs-fe} and \eqref{abs-n-pt}).
+Let us first review the formalism of the abstract quantum field theory and its realizations, which yields various types of recursion relations that provide effective algorithm for both the concrete computations and for deriving closed formulas involving summation over stable graphs.

+This formalism is developed by the authors in a previous work \cite{wz}.
+In that work, we have construct an abstract QFT using the diagrammatics of stable graphs.
+Our original intention in that work is to understand the mathematical structures of the BCOV holomorphic anomaly equation \cite{bcov1, bcov2}, see also \cite{abk,ey,emo,gkmw,kz,wit2,yy}.
+Inspired by these physics literatures, we define the abstract free energy $\widehat{\cF}_g$ ($g\geq 2$) to be formal summations of stable graphs of genus $g$ without external edges, and the abstract $n$-point functions $\widehat{\cF}_{g,n}$ ($2g-2+n>0$) to be formal summations of stable graphs of genus $g$ with $n$ external edges (see \eqref{abs-fe} and \eqref{abs-n-pt}).
 We also derive some recursion relations for these functions in terms of the edge-cutting operator $K$ and edge-adding operators $\cD=\pd+\gamma$ (see Lemma \ref{lem-original-D} and Theorem \ref{thm-original-rec}).
+It is worth mentioning that the edge-cutting and edge-adding operators are constructed inspired by the stratification of $\Mbar_{g,n}$.

-Another part of the general formalism developed in \cite{wz} is the notion of a realization of the abstract quantum field theory.
-As input we need a collection of functions $F_{g,n}$ with $2g-2+n > 0$, and a suitable function we take as propagator, and from which we use the Feynman rules to construct a collection of functions $\widehat{F}_{g,n}$.
-Under suitable conditions, the recursion relations for the abstract $n$-point functions $\widehat{\cF}_{g,n}$ induce the recursion relations for $\widehat{F}_{g,n}$.
+Another part of such a general formalism is the notion of a `realization' of the abstract QFT.
+As input we need a collection of functions $F_{g,n}(t)$ with $2g-2+n > 0$, and a suitable formal variable $\kappa$ we take as propagator, and from which we use the Feynman rules to construct a collection of functions $\widehat{F}_{g,n}(t,\kappa)$.
+Under suitable conditions, the recursion relations for the abstract $n$-point functions $\widehat{\cF}_{g,n}$ will induce the recursion relations for $\widehat{F}_{g,n}(t,\kappa)$.
 In this way one can unify various recursion relations in the literature as special examples.